12mre1/12mre1.github.io/_posts/2020-11-15-An-Intro-to-OLS-Regression.md

 is __unbiased__, meaning that on average, the estimated value will be equal to the true value of the coefficient(s).
 Unbiasedness is one of the most desirable properties an estimator can have.

+Another closely related property is called __consistency__.
+Generally speaking, an estimator is consistent if, as our sample grows infinitely large, the estimator converges in probability to the true value.
+In more casual terms, consistency is a guarantee that if we get enough data, our estimator will be perfect.
+But is the OLS estimator of \\( \hat{\beta} \\) consistent?

 ### Computational Concerns